Canon G3 X vs Hasselblad X1D

 |Canon 70D||Y||stereo||mono||Y||-||mini||2.0||Y||-||-||Canon 70D|

 |Hasselblad X1D II||Y||stereo||mono||Y||Y||none||3.0||Y||-||-||Hasselblad X1D II|

 |Panasonic FZ1000||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Panasonic FZ1000|

 |Sony RX100 IV||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 IV|

 Studio photographers will appreciate that the Hasselblad X1D (unlike the G3X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G3X and the X1D are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Hasselblad.
+The G3X is a recent model that features in the current product line-up of Canon.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So how do things add up?
 Is there a clear favorite between the Canon G3 X and the Hasselblad X1D?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.